dillagr/dillagr.github.io/port-forwarding/index.md

 I specifically wanted to enable port-forwarding for my Linxdot Helium Miner, in order to maximize my rewards.
 I want to avoid the _relayed_ status of my miner.

+This is how a relayed miner looks like.

 ![helium-hotspot-relayed.png](https://dillagr.github.io/port-forwarding/PLDT-HG180U/helium-hotspot-relayed.png)

 <br>&nbsp;